Eating disorder: Prevention

 Internet and modern technologies provide new opportunities for prevention.
 Online programs have the potential to increase the use of prevention programs.
 The development and practice of prevention programs via online sources make it possible to reach a wide range of people at minimal cost.
 Such an approach can also make prevention programs to be sustainable.

+Parents can do a lot for their children at a young age to impede them from ever seeing themselves in the eyes of an eating disorder.
+The parents who are actively engaged in their children's lives' often contribute to fostering a stronger sense of self-love in them.

 Treatment

 Treatment varies according to type and severity of eating disorder, and often more than one treatment option is utilized.

 Various forms of cognitive behavioral therapy have been developed for eating disorders and found to be useful.
-If a person is experiencing comorbidity between an eating disorder and OCD, exposure and response prevention, coupled with weight restoration and serotonin reputake inhibitors has proven most effective.
+If a person is experiencing comorbidity between an eating disorder and OCD, exposure and response prevention, coupled with weight restoration and serotonin reuptake inhibitors has proven most effective.
 Other forms of psychotherapies can also be useful.

 Family doctors play an important role in early treatment of people with eating disorders by encouraging those who are also reluctant to see a psychiatrist.
 Treatment can take place in a variety of different settings such as community programs, hospitals, day programs, and groups.
 The American Psychiatric Association (APA) recommends a team approach to treatment of eating disorders.
 The members of the team are usually a psychiatrist, therapist, and registered dietitian, but other clinicians may be included.

 That said, some treatment methods are: